jmcnamara/rust_xlsxwriter/examples/Readme.md

   to a worksheet cell.
 This validation restricts input to time values in a fixed range.

-* `doc_data_validation_allow_whole_number.rs` - Example of adding a data
-  validation to a worksheet cell.
-This validation restricts input to integer values in a fixed range.

 * `doc_data_validation_allow_whole_number_formula.rs` - Example of adding a
   data validation to a worksheet cell.
 This validation restricts input to integer values based on a value from another cell.